top of page

 ABOUT NOFAR

-She recorded for Disney Pictures the Hebrew version of Beauty and the Beast (2017) as Madame de Garderobe, originally sung in english by Audra McDonald.
+Nofar recorded for Disney Pictures the Live Action movie "Beauty and the Beast" released in 2017, as the Hebrew voice for Madame de Garderobe, recorded in the English version by Audra McDonald.

-She recently performed the role of Königin der Nacht in Die Zauberflöte (Mozart) in Barrie Kosky and Suzanne Andrade's Komische Oper Berlin co-production at the Israeli Opera, and the role of Najade in Ariadne auf Naxos (R. Strauss) in Paul Curran's new co-production at Teatro comunale di Bologna, a co-production with Teatro Massimo di Palermo and Teatro La Fenice.
+She recently performed the role of Königin der Nacht in Die Zauberflöte (Mozart) in Barrie Kosky and Suzanne Andrade's Komische Oper Berlin co-production at the Israeli Opera, and the role of Najade in Ariadne auf Naxos (R. Strauss) in Paul Curran's new co-production at Teatro comunale di Bologna, together with Teatro Massimo di Palermo and Teatro La Fenice.

-Her recent engagements include performances at Volksoper Wien, Teatro Comunale di Bologna, Israeli Opera, Koerner Hall, Canadian Opera Company, CBC (Canadian Broadcasting Corporation), the Eilat Chamber Music Festival, the Abu-Gosh Music Festival, the 21C New Music Festival, the Toronto Jewish Music Festival, and the Spazio Musica Festival.
+Her recent engagements include performances at Volksoper Wien, Gärtnerplatztheater, Teatro Comunale di Bologna, Israeli Opera, Koerner Hall, Canadian Opera Company, CBC (Canadian Broadcasting Corporation), the Eilat Chamber Music Festival, the Abu-Gosh Music Festival, the 21C New Music Festival, the Toronto Jewish Music Festival, and the Spazio Musica Festival.

-Nofar performed with Calgary Opera, the Richmond Symphony Orchestra, the Jerusalem Symphony Orchestra, the Haifa Symphony Orchestra, the Ra’anana Symphonette Orchestra, the Israel Symphony Rishon-LeZion Orchestra, the Toronto Academy Chamber Orchestra, the Glenn Gould New Music Ensemble and more.
+She performed with Calgary Opera, the Richmond Symphony Orchestra, the Jerusalem Symphony Orchestra, the Haifa Symphony Orchestra, the Ra’anana Symphonette Orchestra, the Israel Symphony Rishon-LeZion Orchestra, the Toronto Academy Chamber Orchestra, the Glenn Gould New Music Ensemble and more.

 Nofar is an alumna of the Israeli Opera Meitar Studio Program (2015/2017), the Calgary Opera Emerging Artist Program (2017/2018), and the Rebanks Family Fellowship & International Performance Residency Program at The Glenn Gould School of the Royal Conservatory in Toronto (2018/2019).